-All you need to know: September equinox | EarthSky.org
+September equinox: All you need to know

-The September equinox will arrive on September 23, 2019 at 07:50 UTC.
+The equinox will arrive on September 22, 2021, at 19:21 UTC.
+That’s when the sun will be exactly above Earth’s equator, moving from north to south.
 Although the equinox happens at the same moment worldwide, your clock time will depend on your time zone.
-For time zones in the continental U.S., this equinox comes early in the morning on September 23 (3:50 a.m.
-EDT, 2:50 a.m.
-CDT, 1:50 a.m.
-MDT and 12:50 a.m.
+For time zones in the continental U.S., this equinox comes during the daylight hours on September 22 (3:21 p.m.
+EDT, 2:21 p.m.
+CDT, 1:21 p.m.
+MDT and 12:21 p.m.
 PDT).
-Translate UTC to your time zone.
+Translate UTC to your time.

 At the equinox, days and nights will be approximately equal in length.
 For us in the Northern Hemisphere, the sun is rising later now, and nightfall comes sooner.
 We’re enjoying the cooler days of almost-autumn.

 Meanwhile, south of the equator, spring is about to begin.

-What is an equinox?
-The earliest humans spent more time outside than we do.
-They used the sky as both a clock and a calendar.
-They could easily see that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shift in a regular way throughout the year.
+Their autumn equinox happens in March, or when we in the northern hemisphere have our spring equinox.

-Today, we know each equinox and solstice is an astronomical event, caused by Earth’s tilt on its axis and ceaseless orbit around the sun.

-Because Earth doesn’t orbit upright, but is instead tilted on its axis by 23 1/2 degrees, Earth’s Northern and Southern Hemispheres trade places throughout the year in receiving the sun’s light and warmth most directly.
+Today, we know each equinox and solstice is an astronomical event.
+It’s caused by Earth’s tilt on its axis and ceaseless orbit around the sun.
+Earth is tilted by 23 1/2 degrees.
+And that means Earth’s Northern and Southern Hemispheres trade places throughout the year in receiving the sun’s light and warmth most directly.

 We have an equinox twice a year – spring and fall – when the tilt of the Earth’s axis and Earth’s orbit around the sun combine in such a way that the axis is inclined neither away from nor toward the sun.

-Earth’s two hemispheres are receiving the sun’s rays about equally around equinox-time.
+Earth’s two hemispheres are receiving the sun’s rays about equally around equinox time.
 The sun is overhead at noon as seen from the equator.
 Night and day are approximately equal in length.

 The name equinox comes from the Latin aequus (equal) and nox (night).